TITLE Associate Vice President for Administrative Services

 16. Encourages high morale and the delivery of quality, customer-focused services by areas of responsibility by employing a leadership style that motivates employees to accomplish established goals and objectives in a collegial, self-motivating manner while emphasizing high-quality customer service.

-17. Ensures that miscellaneous assignments are completed in the best interest of the University by accepting and accomplishing tasks which are delegated by the Vice President for Administrative and Information Services.
+17. Ensures that miscellaneous assignments are completed in the best interest of the University by accepting and accomplishing tasks which are delegated by the Vice President for Administrative Services.

 18. Serves in the role of Vice President in the absence of the Vice President.